aappddeevv/mscrm-soap-auth/README.md

 query
 * Count all entities in an org.
 * Dump attributes for an entity to a file, basically an extract to CSV.
+The download can run very fast if you first cerate a "key" partition, it shoud be the fastest downloader anywhere that is only constrained by memory size.

 other
 * Run --help to print show other capabilites.